Andi Lila: International career

-Lila was regular in Albania's successful UEFA Euro 2016 qualifying campaign.
-He played in the last 15 minutes of the opening Group I match versus Portugal as Albania achieved a historic 0–1 win at Estádio Municipal, the first ever win against "Seleção das Quinas".
-Later in October 2014 Lila was a protagonist in the match against Serbia, which was also his 50th international appearance; he played as a starter until 42nd minute where the match was postponed due to Serbian fans launching flares onto the pitch.
+Lila was a regular member of Albania's UEFA Euro 2016 qualifying campaign.
+He played the final 15 minutes of the opening Group I match against Portugal, which Albania won 1–0 at the Estádio Municipal, the first ever win against "Seleção das Quinas".
+Later in October 2014, Lila made his 50th international appearance in the match against Serbia; he played as a starter until 42nd minute where the match was postponed due to Serbian fans launching flares onto the pitch.
 He along with other Albanian players were attacked by Serbian hooligans who came onto the pitch with chairs and other objects.
 Initially, UEFA awarded Serbia with a 3–0 win, but were deducted three points, leading both Serbia and Albania appeals to the Court of Arbitration for Sport, who on 10 July 2015, awarded Albania with a 3–0 victory and Serbia were still deducted three points.
 After winning 0–3 at Vazgen Sargsyan Republican Stadium against Armenia on 11 October 2015, Albania's spot at UEFA Euro 2016 was confirmed as team finished second in Group I with 14 points.

-On 21 May 2016, Lila was named in Albania's preliminary 27-man squad for UEFA Euro 2016, and in Albania's final 23-man UEFA Euro 2016 squad on 31 May.
+On 21 May 2016, Lila was named in Albania's preliminary 27-man squad for Euro 2016, and subsequently in the final 23-man squad announced on 31 May.

-Lila was an unused substitute in the opening Group A match against Switzerland as Albania fall 0–1.
-His first European Championship appearance occurred later 16 June against hosts of France that won the match 2–0 at the last minutes.
-Lilaj also played as starter in last group match against Romania as Albania won 1–0 for first victory in a major football tournament.
+Lila was an unused substitute in the opening Group A match against Switzerland, which Albania lost 1–0.
+He made his first European Championship appearance on 16 June against France, with Albania losing 2–0 after late goals.
+Lila started the final group match against Romania, which Albania won 1–0, marking the country's first victory at a major international tournament.
 It was Albania's first win over Romania since 1948.
-Albania finished the group in the third position with three points and with a goal difference –2, and was ranked last in the third-placed teams, which eventually eliminated them.
+Albania finished third in the group with three points and a goal difference of −2, and was ranked last among the third-placed teams, resulting in elimination from the tournament.

 Personal life

-He is married with Ornela Lila, and they become parents for the first time on 20 March 2015 when Lila's wife gave birth to the couple's first son, named Ayan.
-On 16 July 2015 Lila was decorated with the "Honorary Citizen of Kavaja" award for protecting the national symbols and for his contribution to Albanian football.
+Lila is married to Ornela Lila.
+The couple became parents for the first time on 20 March 2015, when his wife gave birth to their son, Ayan.
+On 16 July 2015, Lila was awarded the title of "Honorary Citizen of Kavaja" for his contribution to Albanian football and for protecting national symbols.
 In an interview, Lila stated that his favourite club while growing up was Italian side Internazionale.
-He is also a fan of American heavy metal band Metallica and English rock band The Beatles.
+He is also a fan of the American heavy metal band Metallica and the English rock band The Beatles.
+Following Albania's historic participation at UEFA Euro 2016, Lila was among the members of the national team who were issued diplomatic passports by the Albanian government in recognition of their achievement.